 The closest JR station is Odawa Station.
 From here you will need to ride the Hakone Tozan Train which includes some amazing switchback movements up the mountain.
 When you arrive at Gora, you will transfer to the Hakone Ropeway.
 The ropeway crosses the opening of a volcano.
 After the ropeway, make your way to Lake Ashi for a cruise on a pirate ship.

-After your cruise over Lake Ashi finished, you can visit the Hakone Tokaido Checkpoint Museum.
+After your cruise over Lake Ashi is finished, you can visit the Hakone Tokaido Checkpoint Museum.
 This is an Edo-era military checkpoint featuring restored soldiers’ quarters and a lookout.
-On a clear day you can see Mt Fuji.
+On a clear day, you can see Mt Fuji.

 There are many more amazing things to do in Hakone.
 If you have multiple days, you could take your time and enjoy Hakone more, but otherwise, a day trip to Hakone is still a fantastic way to spend a day.

 As there are so many amazing things to see in this area, you may not be able to see them all in one day.
 If you’re planning on staying overnight, look no further than Hakone Yutowa.
 It is close to Hakone Gora Park, the Hakone Tozan Cable Car entrance, as well as the Museum of Photography.
 You can’t get a more convenient location!

 Visiting the Snow Monkeys from Tokyo can definitely be done in one day.
 It is a long day though, so be warned!
 The monkey park is home to wild Japanese macaques.
 The macaques are referred to as Snow Monkeys because they can live in cold areas where it snows for many months of the year.